THE P.E.U.S. PROTOCOL

 Ideally, you want to be as clean as possible.
 Cross-contamination hinders discovery.

-NOTE: You can massage the testicles during this process.
+NOTE: You can massage the testicles or prostate area during this process.
 Doing so will force a little more semen to be expelled.

 Your kit will likely include a small piece of parafilm.
 It might look like trash, so be careful not to discard it.
 If you have one, you will separate the parafilm from the backing and stretch and wrap the parafilm horizontally around the cap of the cup.
 This will help to prevent sample loss when shipped.